A $5k$-vertex Kernel for $P_2$-packing: The unit partition

-\begin{proposition} On an unreduced unit partition $\cal U$, if Exchange Rule~\ref{rule:single-unit} is not applicable, then the follows hold. \begin{enumerate}[(i)] \item In an $(a,b)$-unit, any edge not shown in graph $(a, b)$ is incident to a core vertex. \item The unit partition $\cal U$ is simple and contains no $(1, 4)$-units. \end{enumerate} \end{proposition} \begin{proof} For assertion (i), suppose for contradiction that there is an edge $e$ between two peripheral vertices of an $(a,b)$-unit $U$.
-By the definition of $(a,b)$-unit, at least one end of $e$ comes from a twig.
-We have $d_1(U) \ge 1$; and if $U$ has at least six vertices, $U$ contains two $P_2$'s contradicting to the assumption.
-Hence $U$ is a $(2,0)$- or $(1,2)$-unit, while the extra edge $e$ makes $U$ democratic, a contradiction.
-Therefore, there cannot be edges between two peripheral vertices in $U$.
+The following is straightforward from Exchange Rule~\ref{rule:single-unit} and the definitions of despotic and small units. \begin{proposition} Let $U$ be an $(a,b)$-unit.
+If Exchange Rule~\ref{rule:single-unit} is not applicable to $U$, then there is no edge between different twigs or leaves of $U$. \end{proposition} \begin{proof} This is very obvious for small units: It is by definition for $(0,3)$-units; and there are at most one leaf and no twig in $(0,1)$- and $(0,0)$-units.
+Suppose for contradiction that there exists an edge $e$ between different twigs or leaves of an $(a,b)$-unit $U$.
+By the definition of $(a,b)$-units, at least one end of $e$ comes from a twig, hence $a \ge 1$.
+If $U$ is a $(1, 3)$-unit or contains at least seven vertices, then $U$ contains two vertex-disjoint $P_2$'s, contradicting the assumption.
+Thus, $U$ has to be a $(2, 1)$-, $(2,0)$- or $(1,2)$-unit.
+If $U$ is a $(2, 1)$-unit with an extra edge but does not contain two vertex-disjoint $P_2$'s, then it has to be a net, hence a net-unit; see Figure~\ref{fig:extra-edges}(a).
+Likewise, if $U$ is a $(2, 0)$- or $(1,2)$-unit with an extra edge, then it is a democratic unit; see Figure~\ref{fig:extra-edges}(b,c).
+Therefore, we always end with a contradiction, and this concludes the proof. \end{proof}